curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

+#### Pixel Artists Wanted: for Arabic (all four forms) and other Indian scripts.
+Must willing to follow the styles and have a knowledge in Unicode.
+Your name will be inscribed in the list of contributors.

 You can contribute to the font by fixing wrong glyphs, suggesting better ones, extending character set (letters for other writing systems or filling in the blanks on the existing ones), or code for other game frameworks (not limited to Java).
 Please leave pull request for that.

 Font Spritesheets are stored in ```assets/graphics/fonts``` directory.
 Image format must be TGA with Alpha — no PNG.
 If someone needs PNG, they can batch-convert the font using utils like ImageMagick.